DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 In the dashboard's project page your should see a project that has been run once.
 These projects were baked into the script to help get started.

-### Run our first Atlas CE job
+### Run our first Atlas job

-If this is your first time using Atlas CE, you can try run a simple job with the following steps.
+If this is your first time using Atlas, you can try run a simple job with the following steps.
 Or you can just skip ahead to setting up GCP to remotely work with VSCode below.

 We can run one of our demo projects to try out how the `foundations` CLI works.

 * `cd atlas-tutorials/auction_price_regression_tutorial`
 * Run `foundations submit scheduler . driver.py`
-* Go back to the Atlas CE GUI in your browser, and you should see the new job we've just run
+* Go back to the Atlas GUI in your browser, and you should see the new job we've just run

 For more information on the Foundations CLI read our CLI section, or run `foundations --help`.